ProNoob702/todo-list/readme.md

 # Intro

-This application reprensents a movies collection app it was created on top of latest react version
+This application reprensents a todolist app it was created on top of latest react version

 # Screenshot